 Gothenburg’s Anniversary Celebration 2023

-In the summer of 2023, June 2–September 3, we welcome people of Gothenburg and visitors from all over the world to Gothenburg’s 400th anniversary celebration.
+In the summer of 2023, from June 2 to September 3, we welcomed people from Gothenburg and visitors from all over the world to Gothenburg’s 400th-anniversary celebration.

 3. The Maritime Museum and Aquarium